 - Terrorism coverage

 Some of the coverages listed above may not be important to everyone when comparing or reviewing plans benefits, like medical coverage, multiple plans look very similar (or the same) and they are.
-For example, both Liaison Continent Plan A and Liaison International provide the same medical coverage.
-In both the plans, you have to first pay the deductible once and then the plans both have the same co-insurance of 80% for first $5,000 in medical expenses and then pays 100% up to the policy maximum.
+For example, both Liaison Travel Economy and Liaison Travel Choice provide the same medical coverage.
+In both the plans, you have to first pay the deductible once but the plans have a different coinsurance for first $5,000 in medical expenses (Liaison Travel Economy is 80/20 and Liaison Travel Choice is 90/10) and then pays 100% up to the policy maximum.

 So how should you decide which plan to purchase?
 You can simply purchase whichever one is cheaper among those two, as the price varies based on the age of the person to be insured and the chosen policy maximum.
 In this case, there won't be any difference in service or network simply because you chose the cheaper plan of these two plans both providing the same coverage and both are administered by the same company.